Cloud Application Development Company In India

 2. Underengineering the system

 Some startups go in the opposite direction and keep everything extremely simple for too long.
-The entire application runs on one server with tightly coupled components.
+The entire application runs on one server with tightly coupled components, which becomes risky when the product starts needing broader scale, internal tools, or growing user-facing workflows.
+This works at the beginning, but when the product grows, separating those components becomes difficult and risky.

 This works at the beginning, but when the product grows, separating those components becomes difficult and risky.